pantheon-systems/documentation/source/content/files.md

 The Pantheon architecture comprises highly available [application containers](/application-containers) that are seamlessly integrated with Valhalla, our cloud-based filesystem.
 This means that your files are not local to the application containers running your site's codebase.

-Valhalla symbolically links the `wp-content/uploads` directory for WordPress and the `sites/default/files` directory for Drupal to the Valhalla files directory mount point, `/files` if viewed via an SFTP client.
+Valhalla creates a symbolic link (**symlink**), to the `files` directory at the appropriate location in your docroot (`wp-content/uploads` for WordPress and `sites/default/files` for Drupal).

 It is important to note that this directory is not part of the document root and is not directly web-accessible.
-Should you wish to make this accessible, you will need to create an additional symbolic link from within the document root.
-Any [non-standard file locations](/non-standard-file-paths) should be symbolically linked to `/files` or moved manually.
+If you need to make a path in `files` accessible from the docroot, you need to [create an additional symbolic link](/assuming-write-access#create-a-symbolic-link) from within the document root.
+Any non-standard file locations should be symbolically linked to `/files` or moved manually.

 ## Access via SFTP
 You can connect directly to the filesystem by copying your [connection information](/sftp#sftp-connection-information) into popular SFTP clients such as [Filezilla](/filezilla) and navigating to the `/files` directory.